TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 ## UNIX

-A UNIX is any operating system that has been certified as POSIX-compliant.
+A UNIX is any operating system that has been certified as POSIX-compliant *and* licensed to use the UNIX trademark.

 ### macOS